OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-python.md

     ).json()["token"]

 ```

 The endpoint creates a new Connection using the [OpenVidu REST API](reference-docs/REST-API/) and returns the `token` of the new connection.
+We can use this token in [openviu-browser SDK](reference-docs/openvidu-browser/) to connect the user to the Session.